FreakingMind/Mathematical-statistics-/README.md

-Here you can find files used to solve Mathematical statistics course hometask
+Here you can find files used to solve Mathematical statistics course hometask at __HSE__